jucazyn/jucazyn.github.io/_pages/home.md

 As an aspiring [mathematical philosopher](https://onlinelibrary.wiley.com/doi/abs/10.1111/meta.12029), I have in my utility belt the tools to tackle cutting-edge research and industry problems, being able to use sophisticated mathematical methods, make rigorous conceptual analysis, and --- of great importance --- translate these theoretical frameworks into applicable features.

-**I'm open to part-time, remote opportunities**.
+**I'm open to part-time, remote opportunities in Quantum Computing**.
 My cv can be found [here](https://jucazyn.github.io/cv/).
 Feel free to contact me.

-## skills

-**Hard.** Logic, Functional Analysis, Category Theory, Quantum Computation.

-**Soft.** Interdisciplinarity, problem-solving, proactivity, communication, writing.

-**Coding.** I'm not a programmer, but I can work with Python, R and MATLAB.

 ## main interests

-My foundational and applied interests lie in the following areas:

-**Logic.** The Logic-related topics that I'm interested are Categorical Logic and dualities, such as the so-called Stone-type dualities (e.g., Stone, Gelfand), other algebro-geometric dualities, and their applications.
+**Logic.** The Logic-related topics that I'm interested are Categorical Logic and dualities, such as the so-called Stone-type dualities (e.g., Stone, Gelfand) and other algebro-geometric dualities.

 **Philosophy of Science.** My main philosophical area of research.
 I focus on the history and nuances of the debate on the logical foundations of scientific theories, covering topics such as the Vienna Circle's received view, the linguistic _vs_. model-theoretic views of theories debate, the relation between Philosophy of Science and scientific practice, and theoretical equivalence.

 **Foundations of Physics.** In this interdisciplinary field, I combine Mathematical Physics, History of Physics, and Philosophy of Physics, to conduct mathematical and philosophical inquiry into physical theories.

-**Artificial Intelligence.** Here, my primary goal is to help make sense of a world increasingly shaped by data and algorithms through the Philosophy of Artificial Intelligence.
-Related to it, I have a growing interest in the mathematical foundations of Machine Learning and its applications.
-Lastly, regarding quantum technologies, I have a strong background in Quantum Physics, Quantum Computation and Quantum Information, and I'm also very interested in where quantum stuff and Artificial Intelligence meet.
+**Quantum Physics.** Here, my interest is twofold: foundations and applications.
+On one hand, since my degree in Mathematics, I've been studying mathematical foundations of (algebraic) Quantum Mechanics, i.e., operator-theoretic techniques, and Quantum Logic.
+On the other hand, I took many _quantum courses_, namely Quantum Mechanics, Quantum Chemistry, Quantum Computing and Quantum Information, with the aim of developing a profile capable of translating clarifications and advances on the foundations into applications.